bherrmann7/staty/README.md

 ## How

 This is a web application.
-It asks for connection/schema/user/password/table
+It asks for connection/schema/user/password/table then you push go.
+The application then connects to the database, and executes one or more sql statements to analyze a table.
+It will use a single sql statement as its first pass, then if it needs to gather data counts, it will execute a seperate pass to gather the Data Counts.

+### Step 1 column metadata

+Should use JDBC metadata to get column names, type, is_nullable

 ## Future